oli-d/nova/communication/websockets/README.md

         // Instantiate the WebSocketAdapter
         WebSocketAdapter webSocketAdapter = webSocketAdapter();

-        // Get the "server side" endpoint
-        ServerEndpoint acceptingEndpoint = webSocketAdapter.acceptConnections("/echo");
+        // subscribe to connecting websockets
+        webSocketAdapter.acceptConnections("/echo").subscribe(
                 // Subscribe to incoming messages
-        acceptingEndpoint.messages(String.class)
+                socket -> {
+                    System.out.println("New connection established, starting to listen to messages...");
+                    socket.messages(String.class)
                             .subscribe(
                                 incomingMessage -> {
                                     // Get the WebSocket that represents the connection to the sender WebSocket webSocket = incomingMessage.metaData.details.webSocket;
                                     // and just send the message back to the sender webSocket.send(incomingMessage.message);
+                                }
+                            );
                 }
         );
 ```

 The code to connect to that server and send a few messages would look like that: